teleoflexuous/Noise-Stimulant/README.md

 If your system screams about it logging your keyboard, that's because it does.
 You have to let it do so, it's a core function.
 Program is open sourced in part in order to assure you of it's safety.

 #### If you know what you're doing
-StimulantNoise.py would be the file you want to start with, and you can delete build and dist folders.
+StimulantNoise.py would be the file you want to start with.

 #### If you kind of know what you're doing, but you're not on Windows
 1. Top right corner of this page, click green button <>Code and download ZIP